MARVINMENG0/clinical_nlp/README.md

 # Problem to solve:
-In this assessment my goal is to take written clinical notes about patients and determine if they have:
+In this project my goal is to take written clinical notes about patients and determine if they have:
 1. Cancer (Yes / No)
 2. Diabetes (Yes / No)